Newcastle Coin Dealers

 - There is generally a 10% margin between our buying and selling prices for standard and scrap gold items

-(common-date gold coins, jewellery...), and 20% for silver items such as common circulated silver coins, 1 oz coins,
+(common-dated gold coins, jewellery...), and 20% for silver items such as common circulated silver coins, 1 oz coins,

 and crown-size coins.
-Auction houses tend to charge around 20%-40% in fees (buyers' premium plus sellers' commission).
+Where items are to be melted down or brokered, our margins can be as low as 2%.
+Auction houses tend to charge around 20%-40% in fees

-EBay currently have a 0% fee for private sellers, but many precious-metal listings there do badly as not everyone trusts
+but many precious-metal listings by private sellers there do badly as not everyone trusts EBay-listed metals to be genuine and as advertised.

 Our prices for such items are thus generally very competitive.